jejacks0n/activeexperiment/README.md

 ## Client Side Experimentation

-While Active Experiment doesn't include any specific tooling for client side experimentation, it does provide the ability to surface experiments in the client layer.
+While Active Experiment doesn't include any specific tooling for client side experimentation at this time, it does provide the ability to surface experiments in the client layer.

 Whenever an experiment is run in the request lifecycle, it's stored so it can be provided to the client.
 This means that if an experiment is run in controller, a view, a helper, etc. it will be available to the client.